One-Punch Man: Production

-ONE began the original webcomic of One-Punch Man in 2009.
-The Japanese shortened name Wanpanman is a play on the long-running children's character Anpanman, wanpan being a contraction of wanpanchi ("one punch").
-ONE became interested in creating a comic superhero who was already the strongest in the world.
+One began writing the original webcomic of One-Punch Man in 2009.
+The Japanese shortened name Wanpanman is a play on the long-running children's character Anpanman, with wanpan being a contraction of wanpanchi ("one punch").
+One became interested in creating a superhero who was already the strongest in the world.
 He wanted to focus on different aspects of storytelling than those normally relied on in standard superhero stories, such as everyday problems.
-ONE said: "Punching is oftentimes pretty useless against life's problems.
+One said: "Punching is oftentimes pretty useless against life's problems.
 But inside One-Punch Man's universe, I made Saitama a sort of guy who was capable of adapting his life to the world that surrounded him, only armed with his immense power.
 The only obstacles he faces are mundane things, like running short of money."

-ONE has taken several breaks from updating the webcomic.
+One has taken several breaks from the webcomic.
 In February 2010, he put the series on hiatus, deciding to take a one-year break due to family circumstances.
-After releasing the 109th chapter in January 2017, ONE took a two-year break, releasing the following chapter in April 2019.

-When ONE returned to drawing in 2011, he was contacted by artist Yusuke Murata about a possible partnership in which Murata would redraw the webcomic for ONE.
+After releasing the 109th chapter in January 2017, One took a two-year break, releasing the following chapter in April 2019.
+When One returned to drawing in 2011, he was contacted by artist Yusuke Murata about a possible partnership in which Murata would redraw the webcomic for One.
 Murata had been an enormous fan of One-Punch Man and was ill at the time.
-Fearing he was going to die, he contacted ONE.
+Fearing he was going to die, he contacted One.
 Looking back, he said, "Around that time, I was actually really sick.
 I broke out in hives, my inner organs were infected, and I couldn't breathe well with my windpipes[sic] swelling.
 I was in the hospital when I thought, 'Ah, I guess people die just like that.'
 If I'm going to die, I want to do something I really love to do.
-I want to draw manga with Mr. ONE.
+I want to draw manga with Mr. One.
 That's what I thought."
-Murata, already a successful manga artist, used his connections in the industry to get a publishing deal with Weekly Young Jump comics.
-The manga became an digital publication on Weekly Young Jump's spin-off manga website Tonari no Young Jump (となりのヤングジャンプ, Tonari no Yangu Janpu), published by Shueisha.
+Murata, already a successful manga artist, used his connections in the industry to get a publishing deal with Weekly Young Jump magazine.
+The manga became a digital publication on Weekly Young Jump's spin-off manga website Tonari no Young Jump (となりのヤングジャンプ, Tonari no Yangu Janpu), published by Shueisha.

 Media

 Webcomic

-The webcomic version of One-Punch Man was created by ONE in 2009.
+The webcomic version of One-Punch Man was created and released by One in 2009.
 He self-published the series on the Japanese manga website Nitosha.net.
-As of July 2025, the webcomic has 141 chapters.
+As of July 2025, the webcomic has 155 chapters.